Where words are scarce, they are seldom spent in vain.

 Misery makes sport to mock itself.

-Mine honour is my life; both grow in one: Take honour from me, and my life is done: Then, dear my liege, mine honour let me try; In that I live and for that will I die.
+Mine honor is my life, both grow in one; take honor from me, and my life is done; then, dear my liege, mine honor let me try; in that I live and for that will I die.

 Lions make leopards tame.